 Bridgeport, CT 06604

 Online Request (electronic transcripts or e-transcripts):: Visit your previous college’s website.
 Many colleges offer online college transcript requests.
-In this case, you complete an online request form and your official college transcript is sent electronically to HCC’s Transfer Office.
+In this case, you complete an online request form and your official college transcript is sent electronically to HCC’s Transfer-in Office.
 Send e-transcripts to: Debbie Kuchmas, .

 Hand-deliver: Contact your previous college and request an official transcript be mailed directly to you or pick up the document in-person. *Do not open the envelope.
 Bring the sealed envelope to the Admissions/Transfer-In Office, Lafayette Hall, Room L111-E. Any ‘opened’ and unsealed envelope will be considered ‘unofficial’, and cannot be officially applied to your degree or certificate program.

 - Courses are evaluated and officially accepted by the Admissions/Transfer-In Office.

 - Course Descriptions: Transfer students are required to provide course descriptions for courses completed 5 years ago or more.